DarwinSchrader/hackberlin-workshop/readme.md

-# hackberlin-workshop - mlh berlin
+# hackberlin-workshop - MLH Berlin

 **A workshop on building Frontend apps.**